 Above: A view of Honda's manufacturing facility in Marysville, Ohio, among the top manufacturers in the state (source Honda).

-Home to 18,000+ industrial companies and nearly a million related jobs, Ohio is among the nation’s most powerful states for manufacturing.
+Home to 13,000+ manufacturing companies and more than 800,000 related jobs, Ohio is among the nation’s most powerful states for manufacturing.
 With its low business costs, solid infrastructure and abundant capital funding, the Buckeye state is home to both major names in the automotive sector and also medical equipment and industrial machinery.

 This article will explore the latest trends and statistics in the state's industrial sector and examine the top manufacturing companies in Ohio.